Two-way fixed effects estimators with heterogeneous treatment effects: Extensions

 \section{Extensions}

 In this section, we briefly review some of the extensions in our Web Appendix.
 First, we show that the decomposition of $\beta_{fe}$ in Theorem \ref{thm:main_sharp} can be extended to fuzzy designs where the treatment varies within $(g,t)$ cells, to applications with a non binary treatment, and to two-way fixed effects regressions with control variables.\footnote{The decomposition of $\beta_{fd}$ in Theorem \ref{thm:main_fd} can also be extended to all of those cases.} In fuzzy designs or with a non-binary treatment, the weights in Theorem \ref{thm:main_sharp} remain essentially unchanged.

-On the other hand, when control variables are included in the regression, the weights change: in their definition, one has to replace $\eps_{g,t}$ by the residuals from a regression of $D_{g,t}$ on group and time fixed effects and the controls.
+We also consider two-way fixed effects regressions with covariates.
+Specifically, we study the coefficient of $D_{g,t}$ in a regression of $Y_{i,g,t}$ on group and period fixed effects, $D_{g,t}$, and a vector of covariates $X_{g,t}$.
+We show that a result very similar to Theorem \ref{thm:main_sharp} applies to that coefficient, up to two differences.
+First, including covariates allows for different trends across groups, provided those differential trends are fully accounted for by a linear model in $X_{g,t}-X_{g,t-1}$, the change in a group's covariates.
+Specifically, instead of Assumptions \ref{hyp:strong_exogeneity} and \ref{hyp:common_trends}, one needs to assume that